somaproject/acqboard/docs/signalchain/signalchain.rst

 is high-frequency data in the hundreds-of-uV range.
 When recording spikes the low-frequency EEG could potentially saturate our amplifier;
-thus we have an optional single-pole high-pass filter ($f_{-3dB}=300 Hz$) that can be enabled to maximize spike acqisition dynamic range.
+thus we have an optional single-pole high-pass filter ($f_{-3dB}=300 Hz$) that can be enabled to maximize spike acquisition dynamic range.

 .. todo:: FIGURE Frequency response of the board below 1 kHz with and without theoretical